dple/circom-examples/README.md

 # Circom Examples

-This project implements some examples of Zero-Knowledge proof circuits with Circom.
+This repo contains implementations of some examples of Zero-Knowledge proof circuits with Circom.